 The number of active error and warning alerts for that category are displayed in a pop-up window.

 2. Click a button on the alarm bar.

 The Alerts page opens, and it displays a list of all active alerts filtered by category, severity, and time interval.
-For detailed information about Alerts, see Monitoring Alerts.
+For detailed information about Alerts, see Monitoring Alerts on page 447.